 “Research is an insurance policy,” said Matt Zaluzec, a senior technical advisor working on making materials more lightweight, said of the work he and other researchers at Ford do.
 “Most of it is working on what they don’t know they need.”

 The auto industry is once again undergoing sweeping changes with much of the attention focused on self-driving technology.
 Ford spent $6.7 billion on R&D last year, the same amount it spent in 2014, and up 8% from 2013.
 With so much at stake, Ford is methodical in how it goes about its research, which is split four categories.
 The first is fundamental research, to see if something could be done with a new material, manufacturing process, or technology.
 Then if the researchers’ theory holds up, it’s tested to determine whether it could really end up in a Ford production vehicle.
 Then that proof of concept is designed and built, and if it passes muster, it’s sent to production.
 There are many stages and milestones within each phase of research.
 Some things will not turn into products that Ford can develop, and some things will just plain fail.
-But as Henry Ford said, “The only real mistake is the one from which we learn nothing.”“Research is an insurance policy.”
+But as Henry Ford said, “The only real mistake is the one from which we learn nothing.”

 It doesn’t matter if the research is something as fanciful as trying to grow parts from plastics and metals or as basic as trying out a new type of aluminum to make an F-150 a little lighter.
 This process is embedded in how every vehicle starts and finishes at Ford.
 Compare that with, say, General Motors, which has said that it’s only concentrating its research division on ideas that could quickly be implemented in cars and trucks.